 - Several scratch-built models appear in the British modeling press, but WWII put an end to the efforts.

 "C-D gauge" was changed to "S" as the official name of 1:64 modeling, at the NMRA convention that year.
-Legend has it that since there were so many letters "s" in three-sixteenths and
+Legend has it that since the letter "s" appears so many times in "three-sixteenths"

 Bub, in Germany, started making clockwork S-gauge trains that ran on 22.5mm gauge track.
 The web site linked to has some